Now you’ve got to execute. You’ve got to tell the story in a way that works, and with a structure that succeeds.

 A popular copywriting structure is AIDA (attention, interest, desire, action), which dates back to the early days of mass media advertising.
 AIDA is a useful framework, but it leaves too little room for a true understanding of what each element is intended to include.

-The 4 P structure, on the other hand, consists of promise, picture, proof, and push in place of the four elements of attention, interest, desire, and action.
+The 4 P structure, on the other hand, consists of a promise, picture, proof, and push in place of the four elements of attention, interest, desire, and action.
 The 4 Ps provide more expansive elements than AIDA, which is why it’s a favorite of many top copywriters.

 But there was still something missing.
 Luckily, the missing element also started with a P: